 Students must have submitted appropriate documentation and/or their official transcript(s) by the end of the first semester of their degree program to be considered for transfer credit.
-Students may not present transfer credit for a course in progress after the add/drop period has expired.
-Official copies of all transcripts should be sent to the:

-Center for Career and Academic Advising The Culinary Institute of America 1946 Campus Drive Hyde Park, NY 12538-1499
+Students that were issued Pending Transfer Credit (PTC) designation for course(s) must also submit official transcripts and/or test scores by the end of the first semester of their new program.
+Students on Academic Dismissal must submit official transcripts and/or test scores, for approved classes, no later than the end of their first enrolled semester after reinstatement.
+Official copies of all transcripts should be sent to the: Center for Career and Academic Advising The Culinary Institute of America 1946 Campus Drive Hyde Park, NY 12538-1499